 Checking in on your customers after installation keeps your business fresh in their minds and keeps them warm for post-installation sales conversations.
 One of the high points of the solarcoaster is when homeowners get to see the pay-off from their investment in solar energy first-hand.
 By monitoring their power generation and consumption habits, they see real proof of solar’s power.

-Monitoring tools also offer a unique opportunity for your solar company to sell products and services to the customers you have already invested in acquiring.
+Solar asset management tools also offer a unique opportunity for your solar company to sell products and services to the customers you have already invested in acquiring.
 New leads require considerable investment for an uncertain return.
 Instead of pumping additional marketing spend into lead acquisition, grow your business through customers you have already invested in and delivered an excellent experience to.
 The trick is to be customized and proactive.
 As your customers' power consumption habits change, your monitoring tool should empower you to offer them a specific solution, thus generating additional business.

 Are you still using pen and paper for customer leads and processing?
 Because of the price of solar, and the bar set by companies like Amazon, solar buyers expect a streamlined experience.
 If you are not offering electronic and on-demand installation updates, documentation, signature requests, and monitoring, you may not be making the best impression.